veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 Core Features and Functionalities
 * Seat availability monitoring: allows employees to check the availability of seats in real-time, ensuring they can find a workspace easily.
 * Colleague location: employees can locate their colleagues within the office space, facilitating easy collaboration and interaction.
-* Floor plan management: admins can upload and manage detailed floor plans, which are updated in real-time to reflect current seating arrangements.
+* Floor plan management: admins can upload and manage detailed floor plans, which are updated in real time to reflect current seating arrangements.
-* Notifications and alerts: employees receive timely notification and alerts regarding any updates or changes in seating arrangements.
+* Notifications and alerts: employees receive timely notifications and alerts regarding any updates or changes in seating arrangements.

 #### Implementation Using Veracity Platform API
 Running in Veracity-managed mode, The Hot Seating Office Manager uses the powerful Veracity Platform API.

 ##### User management
-User management is handled by Veracity Identity.
-This provides self-service signup, password reset and other core identity management functions – meaning little to no admin is required once it is set up.
+Veracity Identity handles user identities, providing self-service signup, password reset, and other core identity management functions.
+As a redult, little to no admin is required once it is set up.

 ##### 'Multi-Tenant' Service Management
-Hot Seat Office Manager supports multiple tenants – this means that multiple offices and departments can be managed centrally though the Veracity Access Hub.
+Hot Seat Office Manager supports multiple tenants – this means that multiple offices and departments can be managed centrally through the Veracity Access Hub.
 It is used to grant users access and set their roles.
-By leveraging the Access Hub, the product team don’t need to spend time and effort on the user administration interface.
+By leveraging the Access Hub, the product team does not need to spend time and effort on the user administration interface.
 See the [Veracity Access Hub documentation](https://developer.veracity.com/docs/section/customerservices/accesshub) for more details.

-The following endpoints are used to manage tenants and their associated services.
+To manage tenants and their associated services, you can use the following endpoints.

 ##### User Session Establishment